openstack-archive/senlin/doc/source/developer/reviews.rst

 A more appropriate workflow should be checking the version changes proposed in such patches and examine the git log from each particular package.
-If there are siginifcant changes that may simplify senlin code base, we should propose at least a TODO item to write down the needed changes to senlin so we adapt senlin code to the new package.
+If there are significant changes that may simplify senlin code base, we should propose at least a TODO item to write down the needed changes to senlin so we adapt senlin code to the new package.